chess-fan/blockhashes-of-ChessCoin/README.md

 # about
-This project provides blockhashes for the ChessCoin blockchain, and with this tries to give more trust into the blockchain.
+This project provides blockhashes for the ChessCoin blockchain, and with this tries to give more trust into the blockchain (via timestamp here, see [commits](https://github.com/chess-fan/blockhashes-of-ChessCoin/commits/master)).

 Why?
 * for 18 months there was no new checkpoint made :-(